-There’s a theatrical style to this beach, with the formal surround to the spring, the dramatic caves and the red desert rock that they’re set in.
-A flat green strand backs the beach and it has a pleasing arc.
+There’s a theatrical style to this beach, with the formal surround to the spring, the dramatic caves and the red desert rock that they are set in.
+A flat green strand backs the beach, which has a pleasing arc.
 The beach is pebbled, allowing the action of the sea to add a dramatic soundscape to the scene.
 Interviewee Sam, hammer in hand, was about to start his university geology studies.
-Highly recommended.

 The beach as an inspiration for Sam.